-Unrecognized tax benefits as of December 31, 2013 \$ 5,957 Increase for current year tax positions 51 Decrease for prior year tax positions (189) Expiration of the statute of limitation for assessment of taxes (70) Unrecognized tax benefits as of December 31, 2014 5,749 Increase for prior year tax positions 1,954 Expiration of the statute of limitation for assessment of taxes (39) Unrecognized tax benefits as of December 31, 2015 7,664 Increase for current year tax positions 368 Decrease for prior year tax positions (6,115) Expiration of the statute of limitation for assessment of taxes (74) Unrecognized tax benefits as of December 31, 2016 \$ 1,843
+Unrecognized tax benefits as of December 31, 2014 \$ 5,749 Increase for current year tax positions - Increase for prior year tax positions 1,954 Expiration of the statute of limitation for assessment of taxes (39) Unrecognized tax benefits as of December 31, 2015 7,664 Increase for current year tax positions 368 Decrease for prior year tax positions (6,115) Expiration of the statute of limitation for assessment of taxes (74) Unrecognized tax benefits as of December 31, 2016 1,843 Increase for current year tax positions 12,620 Decrease for prior year tax positions (34) Expiration of the statute of limitation for assessment of taxes (66) Unrecognized tax benefits as of December 31, 2017 \$ 14,363

-10. INCOME TAXES - (CONTINUED)
+9. INCOME TAXES - (CONTINUED)

-Approximately \$1 million of the unrecognized tax benefits as of December 31, 2015 and 2016 would favorably affect the annual effective tax rate, if recognized in future periods.
-The Company recognized \$62,000 and \$83,000 for interest and penalties in its consolidated statements of operations for the years ended December 31, 2014 and 2015, respectively.
-The Company reversed interest and penalties of \$416,000 in its consolidated statements of operations for the year ended December 31, 2016.
-The Company had liabilities of \$466,000, \$549,000 and \$133,000 for interest and penalties in its consolidated balance sheets as of December 31, 2015 and 2016, respectively.
+Approximately \$14 million and \$1 million of the unrecognized tax benefits as of December 31, 2017 and 2016, respectively, would favorably affect the annual effective tax rate, if recognized in future periods.
+The increase for current year tax positions of \$13 million for the year ended December 31, 2017 is primarily attributable to research credits.
+The Company recognized \$72,000 for interest and penalties in its consolidated statement of operations for the year ended December 31, 2017.
+The Company reversed interest and penalties of \$416,000 in its consolidated statement of operations for the year ended December 31, 2016.
+The Company recognized \$83,000 for interest and penalties in its consolidated statements of operations for the year ended December 31, 2016.
+The Company recognized \$83,000 for interest and penalties in its consolidated statements of operations for the year ended December 31, 2016.
+The Company recognized \$83,000, and \$549,000 for interest and penalties in its consolidated balance sheets as of December 31, 2017, 2016, 2015 respectively.
 The Company does not anticipate the amount of the unrecognized tax benefits will change significantly over the next twelve months.

 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
-The Company's federal income tax returns and most state income tax returns for tax years 2013 through 2015 remain open to examination.
-For states that have a four-year statute of limitations, the state income tax returns for tax years 2012 through 2015 remain open to examination.
-The Company's U.K. income tax returns for tax years 2010 through 2015 remain open to examination.
+The Company's federal income tax returns for tax years 2011 through 2016 remain open to examination.
+Most of the Company's state income tax returns for tax years 2014 through 2016 remain open to examination.
+For states that have a four-year statute of limitations, the state income tax returns for tax years 2013 through 2016 remain open to examination.
+The Company's U.K. income tax returns for tax years 2016 remain open to examination.